 Akitio has gone all-in on external graphics card docks by offering not one but three models: the Node, Node Lite, and Node Pro.
 A key difference between most of Akitio’s products and the other graphics card enclosures we’ve seen is that, with the exception of the original Node, Akitio’s are not certified by Intel as external graphics (eGFX) peripherals.
 Instead, they’re general purpose PCIe boxes.
 We won’t get into the distinction here, but you can read about it on Intel’s Thunderbolt blog.

 Those aren’t the only eGPU boxes around.
-Gigabyte sells the Aorus GTX 1080 Gaming Box, which comes with an Nvidia GeForce GTX 1080 preinstalled for $700 on Amazon, or a version with a GTX 1070 included for $550 on Newegg.
+Gigabyte sells the Aorus RTX 2070 Gaming Box, which comes with an Nvidia GeForce RTX 2070 preinstalled for $650 on Amazon, or a version with a GTX 1070 included for $550 on Newegg.
 Zotac sells the Amp Box and the Amp Box Mini PCIe enclosures.
-Heck, even Apple’s rolled out support for eGFX boxes to MacBook users with macOS High Sierra.
-And for anyone with a compatible Alienware laptop there’s also the Alienware Graphics Amplifier, which uses a proprietary connector but only costs $170 on Amazon.
+Heck, even Apple rolled out support for eGFX boxes to MacBook users with macOS 10.13, High Sierra.
+And for anyone with a compatible Alienware laptop there’s also the Alienware Graphics Amplifier, which uses a proprietary connector but only costs $230 on Amazon.